rancher/docs/content/rancher/v2.x/en/security/benchmark-2.3/_index.md

 weight: 103
 ---

-### CIS Kubernetes Benchmark 1.4.1 - Rancher 2.3.x with Kubernetes 1.13
+### CIS Kubernetes Benchmark 1.4.1 - Rancher 2.3.x with Kubernetes 1.15

 [Click here to download a PDF version of this document](https://releases.rancher.com/documents/security/2.3.x/Rancher_Benchmark_Assessment.pdf)

 #### Overview

-The following document scores a Kubernetes 1.13.x RKE cluster provisioned according to the Rancher v2.3.x hardening guide against the CIS 1.4.1 Kubernetes benchmark.
+The following document scores a Kubernetes 1.15.x RKE cluster provisioned according to the Rancher v2.3.x hardening guide against the CIS 1.4.1 Kubernetes benchmark.

+> At the time of writing this guide the latest version of the CIS Benchmark was version v.1.4.1 and provides guidance for establishing a secure configuration posture for Kubernetes 1.13.
+This Self-Assessment Guide covers the recommended configuration running on Kubernetes 1.15.
+When new versions of the CIS Benchmark are published this document will be updated accordingly.

 This document is a companion to the Rancher v2.3.x security hardening guide.
 The hardening guide provides prescriptive guidance for hardening a production installation of Rancher, and this benchmark guide is meant to help you evaluate the level of security of the hardened cluster against each control in the benchmark.